 The Latest: Israeli envoy urges Trump to move embassy

+FILE - In this Thursday, Dec.
+15, 2016, file photo, President-elect Donald Trump speaks during a rally at the Giant Center in Hershey, Pa.
+Trump's closest advisers see Democrats' complaints that Moscow hacked their private ...
 The Israeli ambassador to the United States is urging the incoming Trump administration to move the U.S. embassy in Israel to Jerusalem.
-Trump and his nominee for U.S. ambassador to Israel have pledged to move the embassy.

 |Title